itteco/iframely/docs/QA Whitelist Format.md

 The domains use variety of URL structures, and sometimes we need to whitelist the top domain, but blacklist some of the sub-domains, or whitelist all subdomains except only one.
 The algorithm above covers the logic of how we do it.

 Please, note that `www.domain.com` and `domain.com` are the same in most cases.
 If you meet URLs with `www` and we do not list it explicitely as `www.domain.com`, check `domain.com` rather than `*.domain.com`.
-We try to be as careful about `www` as we can, but since it is a manual QA process, human error is alwasy a factor.
+We try to be as careful about `www` as we can, but since it is a manual QA process, human error is always a factor.